jclaggett/anascript/README.md

 2. Only two kinds of collections: ordered (lists) and unordered (sets).
    Maps are a special case of sets.
 Parens are a special case of lists.
-3. bind forms are used differently by different special forms and are expected to be 'consumed' at read time.
+3. label forms are special forms and evaluate into useful values for associating labels to values.
 4. Symbols are first class values and evaluate to themselves (and then possibly expanded into a new value).
-5. Symbols are expanded (resolved) everywhere _except_ in the left hand side of a bind.
+5. Symbols are expanded (resolved) everywhere _except_ in the left hand side of a label.
 6. No keywords.
-Since symbols are conviently not expanded in a bind form, maybe we don't need them.
+Since symbols are conviently not expanded in a label form, maybe we don't need them.

 ## A Brief tour of LSL syntax and semantics